elfchildRichter/Topic_Detection_K_Train/README.md

 Contextual advertising is an important aspect of digital advertising.
 This allows advertisers to advertise on web pages that match specific types of content.

-This dataset contains around 200k news headlines from the year 2012 to 2018 obtained from [HuffpPost](https://www.huffpost.com).
+This dataset contains around 200k news headlines from the year 2012 to 2018 obtained from [HuffpPost](https://www.huffpost.com) and [News Category Dataset](https://www.kaggle.com/datasets/rmisra/news-category-dataset).
 Each news headline has a corresponding category, totaling 41 categories.

 The task is to detect the categories "WELLNESS" and "HEALTHY LIVING", which together account for about 12.2% of the total dataset.